tpvasconcelos/ridgeplot/README.md

 ### Flexible configuration

-In this example, we will be replicating the first ridgeline plot example in this [_from Data to Viz_ post](https://www.data-to-viz.com/graph/ridgeline.html), which uses the _"Perception of Probability Words"_ dataset.
+In this example, we will try to replicate the first ridgeline plot in this [_from Data to Viz_ post](https://www.data-to-viz.com/graph/ridgeline.html).
+The example in the post was created using the [_"Perception of Probability Words"_ dataset](https://ridgeplot.readthedocs.io/en/stable/api/public/ridgeplot.datasets.load_probly.html) and the popular [ggridges](https://wilkelab.org/ggridges/) R package.
+In the end, we will see how the `ridgeplot` Python library can be used to create a (nearly) identical plot, thanks to its extensive configuration options.

 ```python
 import numpy as np